ddecicco330web/chat/README.md

 # chat

 This is a mobile app built with React Native that lets you chat with others.
+The purpose of this project was to learn how to create an mobile app using React-Native and GiftedChat.

 ## Features